FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 !!! note
 	* If needed, the different kind of terms in the sum can appear more than once.
-	* The integral mesh and the mesh associated to test function or unknown function can be different in the case of linear form.
+	* The integral mesh and the mesh associated to test functions or unknown functions can be different in the case of linear form.
 	* `:::freefem N.x`, `:::freefem N.y` and `:::freefem N.z` are the normal's components.

 !!! warning